ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletinginstance_multi.md

 # Deleting vCenter Server with Hybridity Bundle instances in a multi-site configuration
 {: #vc_hybrid_deletinginstance_multi}

-There are special considerations to be aware of before you plan to delete VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle instances that are part of a multi-site configuration.
+There are special considerations to be aware of before you plan to delete vCenter Server with Hybridity Bundle instances that are part of a multi-site configuration.

 When you delete a vCenter Server with Hybridity Bundle instance, the following components are released sequentially:
 1. All deployed services